INTERESTED IN JOINING DCCOS?

 This group is intended for musicians seeking resources to expand their playing opportunities and to advance their skill sets, including possible performance opportunities.

 However, CM•MDC is another DCCOS program that can assist you in finding fellow musicians with whom to form ensembles.
-View this chart to decide whether CM•MDC or DCCM (maybe both) are right for you.
+View this chart to decide whether CM•MDC or DCCM is right for you.

 DCCM OFFERINGS